 The safeguarding partnership across Hampshire, Isle of Wight, Portsmouth and Southampton have have developed a ‘Family Approach’ Toolkit, this is in response to learning from case reviews and audits that found local services need to see the whole family in terms of responses, and to ensure assessments and actions are effective in responding to both children and adults with care and support needs.
 To access the toolkit please click here.

-The SSCP has a threshold document known as the Continuum of Need, which sets out the local criteria for action in a way that is transparent, accessible and easily understood.
-Please click link below to access document
+The SSCP has a threshold document known as the Southampton Pathways Guidance, which sets out the local criteria for action in a way that is easily understood.
+Please click here for a copy of the Guidance.

 Child Exploitation Risk Assessment Form (CERAF)